uezo/aiavatarkit/README.md

 # 🍩 Requirements

 - VOICEVOX API in your computer or network reachable machine (Text-to-Speech)
-- API key for Google Speech Services (Speech-to-Text)
+- API key for Speech Services of Google or Azure (Speech-to-Text)
 - API key for OpenAI API (ChatGPT)
 - Python 3.10 (Runtime)